-a Chennai-based non-profit organisation dedicated to the fight against tuberculosis (TB).
+REACH, a Chennai-based non-profit organisation dedicated to the fight against tuberculosis, has been working with journalists since 2010 to improve media reporting on TB.

 When was the last time you opened the newspaper and read a news story about tuberculosis?